Definition of Gut Flora

 Gut bacteria have been linked to illnesses such as diabetes, Crohn’s disease, ulcerative colitis, colon cancer, and obesity.
 Scientists have also recognized the connection between the health of the gut and brain health for many years.
 This is known as the gut-brain connection.
 The bacteria in your gut can actually communicate messages to the brain via the nervous system, hormones, and the immune system.
 Researchers have found connections between intestinal bacteria and mental health conditions including autism, ADD, anxiety, Alzheimer’s disease, depression, and obsessive-compulsive disorder, among others.

 There are several types of gut flora, with some research finding up to 400 different types of flora in the feces of a single person.
 Some gut flora strains found in the human body include:

 Most of the microbes in the gut are anaerobic — which means they do not require oxygen in order to survive — making the body an ideal living environment.
 There are few gut flora in the stomach and upper intestinal system, with the majority of a person’s gut bacteria taking up residence in the lower bowel.
 There are some located in the mouth, throat, and esophageal area, but these are usually involved in digestion and don’t always make it to the lower bowel.

-Benefits of Gut Flora
+Benefits of Flora in Your Gut